The New & Old World of Credit

 Character is best summarised as a borrower's willingness to meet their credit obligations.
 How trustworthy and reliable are they?
 In essence this is a "body of work" and something lenders ideally like to build an understanding of over time.

-Of course, in the reality of assessing new lending scenarios, character is strongly weighted by your credit report which are becoming increasingly sophisticated.
+Of course, in the reality of assessing new lending scenarios, character is strongly weighted by credit reporting which is becoming increasingly sophisticated.

-In short, without good credit character you won't move forward very far.
+In short, without good credit character you won't move forward very far with the other Cs.

-It measures your historical, current and forecast cashflow, and the ability to repay your debt obligations from these sources.
-Traditionally, assessing the risks of a commercial borrowing is more complex than a consumer loan, but recently the latter is tougher too.
+Capacity measures historical, current and forecast cashflow, and the ability to repay debt obligations from these sources.
+Traditionally, assessing the risks of a commercial borrowing is more complex than a consumer or residential loan, but the latter is increasingly tougher too.

-This is an area where borrowers find trouble and become frustrated.
-"I have so much collateral/security, so what is the issue for the lender?"
+This is an area where borrowers find trouble and become frustrated with questions similar to: "I have so much collateral/security, so what is the issue for the lender?"

 This drives increasing levels of bank speak in mortgage applications or descriptive covenants in your business loans.
 Take Debt to Income Ratios in mortgages for example.
 More disclosure yes, but also an opportunity to build greater financial literacy for borrowers.

-Often confused with Capital.
-Specifically, the assets that are pledged to support the loan.
-The "second way out" for the lender.
+Collateral is often confused with Capital.
+Specifically, collateral is the assets that are pledged to support the loan.
+This provided a "second way out" for the lender after Capacity.
 This constitutes the traditional and tangible forms such as property or cash.
 It can also include specific or general cover over a business and its assets.

 Collateral has been a big focus for mortgage and commercial lending.
 There has been a re-alignment around purpose of borrowing, and matching this to the appropriate collateral profile.
 For example, using a regulated mortgage product for business purposes is now a loophole that is closed.
 As are revolving lines of credit without a justifiable point in time purpose.